mahmad000/Byte-Latent-Mamba/README.md

 [IEEE TGRS] Byte Latent Mamba with State Space and Knowledge Distillation for Hyperspectral Image Classification

 > Official implementation of **“Byte Latent Mamba with State Space and Knowledge Distillation for Hyperspectral Image Classification (HSIC)”**, accepted at **IEEE Transactions on Geoscience and Remote Sensing (TGRS)**.
-> BLM-KD removes explicit tokenization, learns **byte-level spectral–spatial representations**, integrates a **Structured State-Space Model (SSSM)** for long-range dependencies, and applies **adaptive knowledge distillation** for a compact, accurate student model.
+> BLM-KD removes explicit tokenization, learns **byte-level spectral–spatial representations**, integrates a **Selective State-Space Model (SSSM)** for long-range dependencies, and applies **adaptive knowledge distillation** for a compact, accurate student model.

 ---